KDE/documentation-develop-kde-org/content/hig/text_and_labels.md

 - **An action makes something happen,** and begins with a verb in the imperative mood appropriate to describe the action.
 If the action is complex and requires additional user input before it completes (most commonly because it opens a dialog that prompts the user to make a further decision), end its label with an ellipsis.
 Use the real “…” ellipsis character (`U+2026` in Unicode), not three periods.
 For labeled buttons that directly open a pop-up menu, use a downward-pointing arrow to indicate this instead of an ellipsis.
 - **A location is another page, window, or sub-menu** that opens when the user triggers the button or menu item.
 Match the title of the new page or window in the button or menu item label.

-Prefer the “action” form where the label's UI element may not otherwise look interactive—such as a toolbar with only one or two ToolButtons.
+Prefer the “action” form where the label's UI element may not otherwise look interactive — such as a toolbar with only one or two ToolButtons.
 In this case, the action verb helps to signal interactivity.

 Keep text for menu items and especially buttons as short as possible.
 Aim for three normal-sized words or fewer, or four short ones.
 Anything longer than "Configure Keyboard Shortcuts" is too long.
 A strategy for minimizing length is to omit the topic when the context makes it clear: